MarcelBruckner-TUMProjects/StaticCalibration/README.md

 - [OpenCV](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html) - With CUDA support for the dynamic
   stabilization

-To facilitate the setup of CMake, Ceres and OpenCV you can use the [setup script](../main/setup_ceres_opencv.sh).
+To facilitate the setup of CMake, Ceres and OpenCV you can use the [setup script](/extern/setup_ceres_opencv.sh).
 This should install all necessary dependencies and pull & compile the libraries from source.
-This might be outdated by now.
+This might be outdated by now, but I will update the script in the next days.
 If compile errors arise, the CMake output is a good start to debug.

 - [Boost](https://www.boost.org/)